muety/website-watcher/README.md

 * `-u URL` (`required`): URL of the website to watch
 * `-t TOLERANCE`: Tolerance in characters, i.e. changes with a difference of less than or equal to `TOLERANCE` characters will be ignored and not trigger a notification
 * `-x XPATH`: An [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath) query to restrict watching to certain parts of a website.
 Only child elements of the element matching the query will be considered while watching
+* `-i XPATH_IGNORE`: A list of [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath) queries to exclude certain parts of a website.
+Multiple queries possible by separating with a space like -i "//script" "//style".
 * `-ua USER_AGENT`: A custom user agent header to set in requests, e.g. for pretending to be a browser.
 Shortcut `firefox` is available to fake a Firefox 84 on Windows 10
 * `--adapter ADAPTER`: Which sending adapter to use (see below)